wso2/docs-is/en/includes/guides/branding/configure-ui-branding.md

 ### Design preferences

 Listed below are the design changes you can apply to the user registration interface, login interfaces and My Account portal.

+!!!
+Note
+    My Account branding can currently be configured only in the organization branding level.

 #### Layout variations